Yaarn/yaarn.github.io/pages/agency/using-yaarn/client-profiles.md

 _Note: Clients cannot see the Notes section or internal team communications._

-# Managing Clients with Yaarn
+# Managing Clients with Pressto

-Managing your clients efficiently is easy with Yaarn.
+Managing your clients efficiently is easy with Pressto.
 Here, we'll guide you through how to add new clients and edit existing ones on our platform.

 ## Adding a New Client